A Geometric Substructure for Quantum Dynamics: Identifying a substructure

 Note also that because any state vector $|\psi\rangle$ can be identified with $e^{i\theta} |\psi\rangle$ for every real $\theta$, the space $S$ can be assumed to have the projective property that any two points with coordinates $z^{i}$ and $e^{i\theta}z^{i}$ for all $i=1\,,2\,,\dots $ are to be identified for every real $\theta$.

 At this point it is worth emphasizing that the quantum system as described may consist of arbitrarily many interacting particles (or subsystems).
-Accordingly, the Hilbert space $\cal{H}$ could be the tensor product of many sub-Hilbert spaces.
+Accordingly, the Hilbert space $\cal{H}$ could be the tensor product of many Hilbert subspaces.